 An impressive dessert is all we need for any occasion.
 But honestly, who has time to waste baking complicated desserts that might end up being a complete disaster?

-Not to worry, these homemade swiss cake rolls, the ultimate dessert for all the chocoholics out there.
-Super easy to make, and so delicious, you better grab a slice before it’s gone. is an easy-peasy one that can't possibly go wrong, it's in the oven in less than 10 minutes, and the chocolate filling and glaze are ready in no time, just a bit of patience is needed for everything to cool down.
+Is an easy-peasy one that can't possibly go wrong, it's in the oven in less than 15 minutes, and the chocolate filling and glaze are ready in no time, just a bit of patience is needed for everything to cool down.

 But that's pretty much it.
 Some good-quality cocoa powder, some nice milk chocolate (or dark, it's entirely up to you), and the rest of the ingredients can always be found in the kitchen, l'm sure.
 Christmas, New Year, Easter, Valentine's Day, birthday celebrations?
 Chocolate Swiss Cake Rolls all the way.